to be observed by all members and visitors

 safety rules are published for the benefit and safety of all SWARMS

 members and for the safety of the public at large.
+All members are

 1. Under No circumstance

-using SWARMS field shall be either financial members, guests of members and/or
+SWARMS field shall be either financial members, guests of members and/or

-visitors and have current public liability
+visitors and have current public liability insurance through club

-fly or operate equipment which is faulty, in need of repair
+operate equipment which is faulty, in need of repair and/or not checked

 5. All flying activities